omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

 and stored within memory.
 This allows rapid switching between different views of the same eventlog within both the :guilabel:`Sequence Chart` and the :guilabel:`Eventlog Table`.

-The filter configuration dialog shown in `Filter Dialog <#pictures/SequenceChart-FilterDialog.png>`__ has many options.
+The filter configuration dialog shown in :numref:`fig-filter-dialog` has many options.
 They are organized into a tree with each part restricting the eventlog's content.
 The individual filter components may be turned on and off independent of each other.
 This allows remembering the filter settings even if some of them are temporarily unused.